Santa Claus: The Movie: Plot

 In the Middle Ages somewhere in northern Europe, a woodcutter named Claus delivers hand-carved toys to the children of his village each Christmas, accompanied by his wife Anya and their reindeer Donner and Blitzen.
 Upon attempting to cross a forest, they all succumb to the cold when their sleigh is caught in a blizzard and awaken in the North Pole, whose every inhabitant becomes immortal.
-They are greeted by resident elves, whose leader Dooley tells their coming was prophesied and that Claus's destiny is to deliver elven-made gifts to all the children of the world.
+They are greeted by resident elves, whose leader Dooley tells their coming was prophesied, and that Claus's destiny is to deliver elven-made gifts to all the children of the world.

 The following Christmas Eve, Claus is given the title of "Santa Claus" by the ancient elf, who explains the night will last as long as necessary for him to deliver gifts to every child on Earth.
-He makes the voyage in his sleigh, pulled by Donner and Blitzen and six other reindeer, who are fed hay sprinkled with magical dust which grants them the power of flight.
+He makes the voyage in his sleigh, pulled by Donner, Blitzen and six other reindeer, who are fed hay sprinkled with magical dust which grants them the power of flight.
 As the centuries pass, the mythology and traditions deepen surrounding the mysterious Christmas benefactor, Santa Claus.

 By the late 20th century, Santa is exhausted by his ever-increasing workload and Anya suggests he enlist an assistant.
 Santa selects Patch, an industrious inventor with ideas for modernization, who creates a machine which increases productivity of toys through automation.
-While delivering toys in New York City, Santa befriends a homeless orphan boy named Joe, who he lets ride with him in the sleigh.
+While delivering toys in New York City, Santa befriends a homeless orphan boy named Joe, whom he lets ride with him in the sleigh.
 After attempting and failing a maneuver dubbed the "Super Duper Looper", Santa returns Joe and meets a wealthy orphan girl named Cornelia, who befriends Joe.

-When Patch's mass-produced toys all malfunction, he resigns as Santa’s assistant and leaves the North Pole ashamed.
-He ends up in New York, where Cornelia’s unscrupulous step-uncle B.Z. is facing federally mandated shutdown of his toy company for intentionally producing unsafe toys.
+When Patch's mass-produced toys all malfunction, he resigns as Santa's assistant and leaves the North Pole in shame.
+He ends up in New York, where Cornelia's unscrupulous step-uncle B.Z. is facing federally mandated shutdown of his toy company for intentionally producing unsafe toys.
 Seeking to redeem himself, Patch approaches B.Z. with his idea for lollipops laced with the magic flight dust, which will enable consumers to fly temporarily.
 Realizing the potential, B.Z. has Patch strengthen the formula and distribute them from a flying car on Christmas Eve.
 The lollipops prove more popular than Santa's toys, leaving Santa feeling disheartened.